 Canadian Museum of History is one of the oldest museums in North America and it’s by far the best attraction in the city!

 If you really want to explore the history of the country and its cultural diversity, then this is a museum for you.

 There are three permanent galleries at the museum; the Grand Hall, Fort People’s Hall and Canada Hall.

-The Museum of History’s permanent galleries explore Canada’s 20,000 years of human history and a program of special exhibitions expands on Canadian themes and explore other cultures and civilizations, past and present.
+The Museum of History’s permanent galleries explores Canada’s 20,000 years of human history and a program of special exhibitions expands on Canadian themes and explores other cultures and civilizations, past and present.